Considering Porch Design -or- How the Greeks Invented Outdoor Living

 Check this out on Houzz: 4,590 Front Porch Curb Appeal Ideas

-Beautiful porch renovation ideas
+Beautiful porch design ideas

 The design of the porch should be paired with the home.
 Arts and crafts style details on the house will be mimicked, whether we’re talking about a funky bungalow with a comfy spot out front, or some intricate stick work framing a quiet getaway off the back.